Undie 500: Prizes

-Disorder
+Notable events

 1994

 The winner of best dressed vehicle in 1994 was a 1964 HD Holden Special station wagon cleverly transformed into Thomas The Tank Engine.
 It featured in an article on the Under 500 in The Timaru Herald newspaper.
 That year there was a bad snow storm on The Kilmog hill, just north of Dunedin.
 The local police stopped many of the cars on their way up the hill due to the icy conditions.
 This vehicle was allowed through as it was explained to the officer, "This is a train, not a car".

 2006

 The 2006 event was marred by drunken rioting in the Castle St area of Dunedin; resulting in 30 arrests and a liquor ban subsequently imposed on the main student area over the events weekend.
 After the incident ENSOC worked with the various local authorities in Ashburton, Timaru, Oamaru and Dunedin to minimise any possible disruption caused to local residents, including paying the Dunedin City Council to tow away any abandoned vehicles.